mneygri56/Operation-Yeet-the-Pi/README.md

 It made a really cool firey thing though
 #### 11/29
-We forgot about thankisgiving break, and we didn't accomplish everything we set out to do.
+We forgot about thanksgiving break, and we didn't accomplish everything we set out to do.
 We are thinking we can't start our rocket with the pi, so maybe just use a blowtorch, we'll see if the starters can actually start the rocket fuel, but we might need to use the blowtorch.

 In other news, we got a pretty good model of the rocket in solidworks, all we have to do now is add a servo so that we can take the top off whenever we want to.
 #### 12/6